Meratyn/jsav-exercise-recorder/doc/exercise_design/reproducibility/interpolation_search/interpolation_search.md

 ],
 ```

 The array contains four objects: The first object contains the sorted array on which the interpolation search is conducted.
 The second and third object contain the low and high index respectively.
 The fourth object contains the returned index.

+The JSON data does not contain the key that should be found.
+Therefore it is
+impossible to determine whether the student found the correct key eventually.

-RR1 satisfied.
+RR1 not satisfied.

 ## Intermediate states